tim-ashton/Android-Fragment-List-Demo/README.md

 - Items are added to a ListView with a worker Fragment.

--Worker Fragment runs a dummy thread which pauses and resumes if runtime changes occur during application state changes.
+- Worker Fragment runs a dummy thread which pauses and resumes if runtime changes occur during application state changes.

 - Example of fragment layout for landscape/portrait - maintains application state during runtime changes (screen rotation).
 List view maintains scrolled position.